terencezl/terencezl.github.io/_posts/2023-03-21-a-week-of-rust.md

 let a_copy: i32 = *r;
 ```

 The `&` in `&a` and `*` in `*r` are operators.
 This feels like pointers in C++.
 However, the `&i32` is a first-class reference type in its type system, a rather unique choice among common programming languages.
-There are a lot more rules on auto-dereferencing that goes beyond the superficial resemblance.
+There are a lot more rules on auto-dereferencing that go beyond the superficial resemblance.

 ### Pattern Matching